Asset Protection for Liquid Assets

 Here is How it Works

-Protected funds are deposited in a secure account in the name of an LLC.
-The asset protection trust owns the company.
+You deposit funds into a secure account in the name of an LLC.
+The asset protection trust owns the LLC.
 This strategy offers a balance of asset protection and control.
 As indicated above, during times of legal duress, the trustee can step in as manager of the LLC.

 Is Offshore Banking Safe?

 Sometimes clients ask us if holding funds internationally is safe.
 Think about this.
 The United States has 4.4% of the world’s population, 80% of the attorneys and 96% of the world’s lawsuits.
 So, let’s turn the question around.
 Does that sound safe?

 Global Finance publishes an annual list of the world’s safest banks.
 On the list of 50 banks, guess how many US banks show up.
 Three.
 Yes, only 3.
 All are on the bottom half of the list.
 In other words, there are much safer banks offshore than onshore.

 “Yes, but in the US, we have the FDIC, and the full faith and credit of the US government.”
 Okay, let’s think about this.
 So, the most in-debt country on the planet insures the banks?
 Again, this the same country that recently had its credit rating lowered by Standard and Poors.

 The bottom line?
 There are much safer places to protect your money than the United States.
 This is both from a legal and financial security vantagepoint.